rgambord/c99-doc/doc/sections/7/21/5/5/index.rst

 .. _9899_7.21.5.5p2:

+.. container:: snum

+   :ref:`2 <9899_7.21.5.5p2>`

-:ref:`2 <9899_7.21.5.5p2>` The strrchr function locates the last occurrence of c (converted to a char) in the string pointed to by s.
+The strrchr function locates the last occurrence of c (converted to a char) in the string pointed to by s.
 The terminating null character is considered to be part of the string.

 .. rubric:: Returns

 .. _9899_7.21.5.5p3:

+.. container:: snum

+   :ref:`3 <9899_7.21.5.5p3>`

-:ref:`3 <9899_7.21.5.5p3>` The strrchr function returns a pointer to the character, or a null pointer if c does not occur in the string.
+The strrchr function returns a pointer to the character, or a null pointer if c does not occur in the string.